 - and that the debtor caused injury by not repaying the loan before filing for bankruptcy.

 If the false information was about the debtor's financial condition, then §523(b) states that

 - it must be materially false;

-- and the creditor must have reasonably relied upon it.
+- and the creditor reasonably relied upon it.